netdata/netdata/docs/guides/step-by-step/step-02.md

 ![Animated GIF of navigating to the dashboard](https://user-images.githubusercontent.com/1153921/80825153-abaec600-8b94-11ea-8b17-1b770a2abaa9.gif)

-> From here on out in this tutorial, we'll refer to the address you use to view your dashboard as `NODE`.
+> From here on out in this guide, we'll refer to the address you use to view your dashboard as `NODE`.
 Be sure to
 > replace it with either `localhost`, the IP address, or the hostname of your system.

 ## Explore available charts using menus